HandsOnDataViz/book/docs/HandsOnDataViz.md

-Tip: If your map does *not* appear right away, wait up to 30 seconds for GitHub Pages to finish processing, then do a “hard” browser refresh to contact the web server again. **TODO:** Add hard refresh instructions, or link them here if shown earlier in the book.
+Tip: If your map does *not* appear right away, wait up to 30 seconds for GitHub Pages to finish processing, then do a “hard” browser refresh to contact the web server again. **TODO: Link to hard-refresh instructions in Fix section in this chapter**

 Note: GitHub creates two different types of web addresses, where you should replace `YourUserName` and `YourRepoName` with your own: